Laplacian Convolutional Representation for Traffic Time Series Imputation: Univariate Traffic Time Series Imputation

-The imputation results on the given traffic speed time series are shown in Fig.~\ref{univariate_speed_imputation}, we can summarize the following findings for the baseline models: \begin{itemize} \item The reconstructed time series by CircNNM shows high fluctuations due to the lack of Laplacian temporal regularization.
-As a result, the reconstructed time series fails to reproduce trends of the ground truth time series under such a high missing rate. \item ConvNNM performs better than CircNNM.
-The reconstructed time series fits the observed values well, but the trend is still far from the ground truth time series.
-Unlike CircNNM, ConvNNM cannot employ a fast implementation through FFT.
-As a result, ConvNNM is not scalable to large problems. \item The GP model reasonably reconstructs the traffic speed time series, but has a huge computational cost.
-A common fact is that GP models are not well-suited to long time series and large problems due to their high time complexity of $\mathcal{O}(T^3)$. \end{itemize}
+Essentially, comparing the proposed LCR model with these baseline models allows one to highlight 1) the importance of global and local trends modeling in LCR, and 2) the fast implementation of LCR via the use of FFT.
+The imputation results on the given time series are shown in Fig.~\ref{univariate_speed_imputation}, we can summarize the following findings: \begin{itemize} \item The reconstructed time series by CircNNM shows high fluctuations due to the lack of local trend modeling.
+As a result, the reconstructed time series fails to reproduce trends of the ground truth at such a high missing rate. \item ConvNNM performs better than CircNNM.
+The reconstructed time series fits the observed values well, but the trend does not match the ground truth perfectly.
+Unlike CircNNM, ConvNNM cannot employ a fast implementation via FFT.
+As a result, ConvNNM is not well-suited to large problems (also see Fig.~\ref{empirical_time_complexity_curve}). \item ConvNNM+ outperforms ConvNNM.
+This demonstrates the significance of Laplacian kernel for time series modeling.
+However, both ConvNNM and ConvNNM+ require implementing the singular value thresholding on $T$-by-$\tilde{\tau}$ convolution matrices. \end{itemize}

-As shown in Fig.~\ref{speeds_tau_2_gamma_2}, the reconstructed time series by LCR demonstrates consistent global and local trends with the trends of ground truth time series, and our LCR model clearly outperforms the baseline models in terms of either accuracy or computational efficiency.
-By comparing CircNNM with LCR, the imputation results emphasize the importance of temporal regularization with Laplacian kernel.
-In terms of temporal modeling, the proposed temporal regularization via Laplacian kernel presents an FFT solution in $\mathcal{O}(T\log T)$ time, which is much more computationally efficient than GP with $\mathcal{O}(T^3)$ time.
+As shown in Fig.~\ref{speeds_tau_2_gamma_2}, the reconstructed time series by LCR demonstrates consistent global and local trends with the trends of ground truth time series, and our LCR model clearly outperforms the baseline models.
+By comparing CircNNM with LCR, the imputation results emphasize the importance of temporal regularization $\mathcal{R}_{\tau}(\boldsymbol{x})$.